Girls Band Cry: Togenashi Togeari

-Togenashi Togeari (トゲナシトゲアリ) is the central band of the series, consisting primarily of high school dropouts.
-Before the band’s formation, each member was part of two bands, with Nina, Momoka, and Subaru performing under the name Shin-Kawasaki (Temporary) (新川崎（仮）, Shin-Kawasaki (Kari)), and Tomo and Rupa performing as Vocaloid duo Beni-Shouga (derived from the condiment of the same name, stylized in lowercase).
-After merging, their new name originates from Nina reading an audience member's shirt saying "Togeari Togenashi" during their Suwa live house gig.
+Togenashi Togeari (トゲナシトゲアリ) is the central rock band of the series, consisting primarily of high school dropouts.
+Before the band's formation, each member was part of two bands, with Nina, Momoka, and Subaru performing under the name Shin-Kawasaki (Temporary) (新川崎（仮）, Shin-Kawasaki (Kari)), and Tomo and Rupa performing as Vocaloid duo Beni-Shouga (derived from the condiment of the same name, stylized in lowercase).
+After merging, their new name originates from Nina reading an audience member's shirt saying "Togenashi Togeari" during their Suwa live house gig.